fred4jupiter/fredbet/README.md

 | fredbet.database-username | | The database username. |
 | fredbet.database-password | | The database password. |
 | fredbet.database-type | h2 | The used database type.
 Choose one of these values: `h2, maria-db, mysql, postgres` |

+## Runtime Configuration

+Some configuration parameters are configurable at runtime.
+You has to be administrator to edit these values.
+Following settings can be changed at runtime:

+- Log Level
+- Clearing caches (for available navigation entries, user child relation on ranking page, runtime configuration parameters)
+- enable separate adults and children ranking
+- changeable usernames
+- menu entry for generating test data (for testing only!)
+- favourite country (will be used in points statistics)
+- used password on password reset
+- points for extra bets

 ## Production Environment